bxparks/AUnit/README.md

 <a name="Feedback"></a>
 ## Feedback and Support

+If you find this library useful, consider starring this project on GitHub.
+The stars will let me prioritize the more popular libraries over the less popular ones.

 If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket instead of emailing me unless the content is sensitive.
 (The problem with email is that I cannot reference the email conversation when other people ask similar questions later.)
 I'd love to hear about how this software and its documentation can be improved.
 I can't promise that I will incorporate everything, but I will give your ideas serious consideration.

-If you find this library useful, consider starring this project on GitHub.
-It is usually the only feedback that I get from my users.
-Given limited time and resources, the stars will let me prioritize the more popular libraries over the less popular one.

 <a name="Authors"></a>
 ## Authors